i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/09-Stepper-Motor/README.md

 <br/>
 Diagram 9.1

-Diagram 9.1 on the right is a simplified model of stepper motor using a single magnet pole for a $180^\circ$ for a full step rotation.
+Diagram 9.1 on the right is a simplified model of stepper motor using a single magnet pole for a $180^\circ$ full step rotation.
 The actual stepper motor has many magnet pole and coil to make a very small step.
 The typical wire arrangment respective to the coil winding is in Diagram 9.1 on the left.

 ## Define and Initialize Peripheral